What Is ACH Debit Block? And Why Is It Important?

 One reason to enact an ACH block on a business account is if you suspect your account has been compromised.
 An ACH debit block can prevent fraudsters from being able to debit money electronically from an account.

-Individual consumers who are victims of identity theft can also do more than contact their bank.
-If you believe your identity has been stolen, other steps to consider include filing a police report, reporting the fraud to the FTC, notifying the consumer credit bureaus, and contacting your creditors.
+Individual consumers who are victims of identity theft can contact their banks, file police reports, report the fraud to the Federal Trade Commission, notify the consumer credit bureaus, and contact their creditors.

 Offers an Additional Security Layer